Manoj-Reddy-7/delta-demo/README.md

 # delta-demo
-a github repositary for git and github classes
+a github repositary for git and github classes.